 Pages for Children

 Though not directed at children, the Copyright Office’s online copyright registration system (“Electronic Copyright Office” or “eCO”) may be used by children under the age of 13.
 All eCO users are advised that the submission of personal information on a registration application is voluntary and that any information provided becomes available to the public.
-The Copyright Office deletes extraneous personal information (i.e., information neither requested nor required on a copyright registration application), such as Social Security numbers, prior to and following registration, but it does not currently have a policy in place to delete from the public record other personal information, such as names, dates of birth, and email addresses, following registration.
-For more information see Copyright Records below and visit Privacy: Copyright Public Records.
+Extraneous personally identifiable information (i.e., information neither requested nor required on a copyright registration application), such as Social Security numbers, will be removed from both the Office’s online and offline registration records, on the Office’s own volition or upon request.
+The Copyright Office will also, under certain circumstances, remove or replace requested information such as home addresses and phone numbers, from its online registration records.
+For more information see Copyright Records below, and visit Privacy: Public Copyright Registration Records, and the Removal of Personally Identifiable Information from Registration Records.

 Privacy Act Systems of Records

 When an author or copyright owner registers a copyright claim with the Copyright Office, that registration creates a public record of that copyright claim.
-Once such a record is created, except for extraneous personal information (i.e., personal information neither requested nor required on a copyright registration application, such as a Social Security number), personal information contained in the record cannot be removed from the Copyright Office’s public records.
+Extraneous personal information (i.e., personal information neither requested nor required on a copyright registration application, such as a Social Security number), will be removed from the Copyright Office’s public records either during the examination process or upon request after registration.
+And under certain circumstances, authors and claimants, or their authorized representatives may request the replacement or removal of certain personally identifiable information that is requested by the Office and collected on a registration application, such as names, home addresses and phone numbers, in or from the Office’s internet-accessible public catalog, but such information will be retained in the Office’s offline records as required by law.
 All information provided in connection with a copyright registration application will be made available for public inspection and copying, and some of the information from that application will be made available in the Copyright Office’s online Public Catalog.
 Photocopies of recorded documents and related records are imaged and made available for public inspection and copying.
-An applicant who wishes to avoid disclosure of personally identifiable information may wish to consider whether to include a birth date, nickname, alias, or any other optional detail on registration applications and in recorded document submissions.

 Keeping Personally Identifiable Information out of the Public Record